 After reviewing the details of your case, an attorney can give you a preliminary idea of its worth and how they arrived at that figure.
 Medical malpractice claims are expensive and time intensive, so the attorneys will advise you whether it is in your best interest to settle with the insurer or pursue the case further.

 Medical malpractice cases must be filed before the statute of limitations deadline has passed.
 An experienced attorney will be familiar with New York’s lawsuit-filing deadline, and any pre-lawsuit requirements (certificate of merit) that can determine whether your claim can proceed or not.
 All New York medical malpractice cases require a certificate of merit in order to be heard in court, which is a document certifying that your lawyer consulted a medical expert who agrees that the legal action has merit.

 Researching your case, hiring medical experts, and gathering evidence are essential parts of building a medical malpractice case.
 The last thing that you want to do while recovering is waste time and money in sifting through or requesting copies of unnecessary information.
 Your lawyer will help you gather necessary evidence such as medical records and bills, insurance information, income wage statements, letters or other communication from your medical provider regarding the treatment or procedure, instructional manuals or documents related to devices that malfunctioned during use (when applicable).
 They will also speak to witnesses, work with expert witnesses who can provide insight into the medical industry and testify to the duties of the medical provider, as well as the expected standard of care.

 Lever & Ecker, PLLC aggressively represents victims of medical malpractice in Yonkers.
-Our personal injury law firm cares about the community, and we are ready to do everything in our power to help you recover compensation for your losses.
+Our Yonkers personal injury lawyers care about the community, and we are ready to do everything in our power to help you recover compensation for your losses.
 Contact us online or call (914) 288-9191 to schedule your free consultation today.